Blog Post

 ADA Title II Compliance: What Web Teams Need to Know

-ADA Title II now requires state and local government websites to conform to WCAG 2.1 Level AA by April 24, 2026.
-This guide covers who is affected, what changed, the specific WCAG success criteria your team needs to meet, and a practical compliance roadmap.
+The ADA Title II compliance deadline is April 24, 2026 — weeks away.
+State and local government websites must conform to WCAG 2.1 Level AA by this date.
+This guide covers who is affected, what changed, the specific WCAG success criteria your team needs to meet, and a practical compliance roadmap — including how design QA catches accessibility failures that automated scanners miss.

 What Is ADA Title II?